-WEO NP scenario WEO 100% RE scenario WEO GreenEe scenario Final energy consumption high high low Renewable energies share in energy supply low maximum maximum Use of fossil and nuclear energy yes no no Sector coupling - direct electricity consumption moderate medium very high Sector coupling - indirect PtG/PtL none very high high use mainly primary raw materials7 until a balance between expansion and dismantling is established and the demand for primary raw materials can be reduced to a required minimum through recycling8.
+WEO NP scenario WEO 100% RE scenario WEO GreenEe scenario Final energy consumption high high low Renewable energies share in energy supply low maximum maximum Use of fossil and nuclear energy yes no no Sector coupling - direct electricity consumption moderate medium very high Sector coupling - indirect PtG/PtL none very high high respective installation type, raw materials are bound in the anthropogenic stock and a recycling rate is assumed according to the current state of the art.
+The construction of renewable energy installations will use mainly primary raw materials10 until a balance between expansion and dismantling is established and the demand for primary raw materials can be reduced to a required minimum through recycling11.
 Depending on the installed capacity of renewable energy installations, fossil raw materials will be substituted, first for the direct use of electricity and then to temporally offset for the provision of PtG/PtL energy carriers for the substitution of combustibles, fuels and non-energy demands of carbon carriers as described in Section 2.3 of the GreenEe scenario.

-^{} This includes Power to Heat and electromobility.
+This includes Power to Heat and electromobility.